 Francis Fukuyama

-Francis Fukuyama is an American political scientist, political economist, and author.
-He is best known for his book 'The End of History and the Last Man' where he argued that the worldwide spread of liberal democracies and free-market capitalism of the West and its lifestyle may signal the endpoint of humanity's sociocultural evolution and become the final form of human government.
-He has written on issues relating to questions concerning democratization and international political economy.
+Francis Fukuyama is an American political scientist, political economist, and author, best known for his book 'The End of History and the Last Man,' which argued that the spread of liberal democracies might signal the endpoint of humanity's sociocultural evolution.

 Books